nautobot/nautobot-lab/README.md

 This image is for the purposes of "kicking the tires" of Nautobot.
 Utilize `nautobot-lab` to quickly see if Nautobot is right for you and your organization.

 It bears repeating, `nautobot-lab` is **NOT a ready for production container**.
-If you wish to Nautobot in production via Docker, please see the primary [Nautobot repository](https://github.com/nautobot/nautobot).
+If you wish to use Nautobot in production, please refer to the [Nautobot documentation](https://nautobot.readthedocs.io/en/latest/installation/).

 ## Running from Docker Hub